edraj/dmart/frontend/src/routes/docs/Roadmap.md

 1. Hashed history : like git, only one change can be applied at a time.

-2. Add relations to meta : array of relations to other locators

-3. Add attributes to meta : general purpsoe key-value section
+2. Add attributes to meta : general purpsoe key-value section

-4. Export : export.json (export date/space/subpath/ notes ...) + meta + payload + history + attachments ...
+3. Export : export.json (export date/space/subpath/ notes ...) + meta + payload + history + attachments ...

-5. Create/Edit/Update lock (file or redis)
+4. Create/Edit/Update lock (file or redis)

-6. Change ticket reporter to relation
+5. Change ticket reporter to relation

-7. Maqola : fix author, editor/owner, profiles/authors ...etc
+6. Maqola : fix author, editor/owner, profiles/authors ...etc

-8. Uuid : each entry (folder/space/content ... ) has unique uuid

-9. New api end point : like /managed/entry api :

-a. `/{managemed,public}/byuuid/{uuid}`

-b. `/{managemed,public}/byslug/{slug}`

 **A : To create one large index for all entries across all spaces ...**